-The LTI Advantage specification helps to keep PII data (from students and teachers) better secured when edtech products “talk” to LMSs.
-The LTI Advantage specification also makes it easier for edtech products to work with other features of an LMS.
-Below are the 3 services that make up the LTI Advantage specification.
+The LTI Advantage rules helps keep student data better secured when apps talk to LMS's.
+LTI Advantage also make it easier for apps to work with other features of an LMS.
+Below are the three services that make up LTI Advantage.

 Names and Roles Provisioning Services

-The Names and Role Provisioning Services (NRPS) allows products (read apps or tools) to view a list of users and their roles with a specific course in the LMS.
-So a teacher who logs into an LTI-compliant app can view the list of students in the course within the tool.
+The Names and Role Provisioning Services (NRPS) allows apps to view a list of users and their roles with a specific course in the LMS.
+So a teacher who logs into an LTI app can view the list of their students in the course within the app.

-One of the improvements made possible in the LTI Advantage specification is that a teacher can see everyone who is a member of the course, even if other users have not entered into the tool.
-In earlier versions of LTI, the teacher could only see students in the tool who had also entered into the app.
+One of the improvements supported in LTI Advantage is that a teacher can see everyone who is a member of the course even if other users have not entered into the app.
+In earlier versions of LTI, the teacher could only see students in the app who had also entered into the app.

 Assignment and Grade Services

-Assignment and Grade Services (AGS) allows tools to send grades and teacher comments back to the LMS gradebook.
-Teachers can also see who started the assignment and who finished the assignment.
+Assignment and Grade Services (AGS) allows apps to send grades and teacher comments back to the LMS gradebook.
+Teachers can also see who has started the assignment and who has finished the assignment.
 Additionally, the service can be used to alert teachers that a specific questions needs to be manually graded.

 Deep Linking

-Deep Linking makes it easier for teachers to set up different ways for students to access content from a tool.
-Teachers can use the tool to select specific content to add to their course.
+Deep Linking makes it easier for teachers to set up different ways to students to access content from an app.
+Teachers can use the app to select specific content to add to their course.

-For example, let's say a teacher is using a tool that contains a collection of videos.
-With Deep Linking, the tool can allow the teacher to provide their class with a link to a specific playlist of videos in the tool.
-This was sort of possible in earlier versions of LTI specifications – but in the previous example, the teacher would have needed to manually configure the LTI standard links that opened into a specific playlist.
+For example, let's say a teacher is using an app that contains a collection of videos.
+With Deep Linking, the app can allow the teacher to provide their class a link to a specific playlist of videos in the app.
+This was sort of possible in earlier versions of LTI - but in the previous example, the teacher would have needed to manually configure the LTI links that opened into a specific playlist.

 Interested in LTI?